Ignore the Ignorant: Singles

 Initially, opening track 'We Were Aborted' received a debut on the Radio 6 Steve Lamacq show, becoming available for free download that day.
 Two singles found release to promote the album.
 The first single arrived on 31 August 2009 with 'Cheat on Me', while 6 November brought 'We Share the Same Skies'.

 Critical reception

-Ignore the Ignorant has received generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75 based on 17 reviews.
+Ignore the Ignorant has received generally favourable reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 75 based on 17 reviews.

 Robert Earle of Stereola gave the album 9 out of 10, describing Ignore the Ignorant as "a masterpiece from start to finish."

 In December 2009, Mojo magazine placed the album at number 11 in their 'Albums of the Year' chart, The Fly ranked it at 7 and NME ranked it at 30.
 In Japan, Crossbeat magazine placed it at 8 in their 'Albums of 2009' list, whilst Music Magazine ranked it at number 1.